 As part of the QSR interview, members were asked to identify the duration of time required to access one or more of the targeted services.
 Aggregated results of the interviews are illustrated in Table 6.
-To support the analyses, the timeframes were consolidated into three ranges: 1-15 days, within 30 days, and 30 days or more.
+To support the analyses, the timeframes were consolidated into three ranges: 1-15 days, within 30 days and 30 days or more.
 As Table 6 indicates:

-- The services most readily available within 15 days were ACT services, family support, case management and peer support. - The services least available within 15 days were supported housing and supported employment. - Sixty-one percent of the respondents reported that supported housing services required more than 30 days to access.
+- The services most readily available within 15 days were case management, family support, ACT services and medication management.
+Services such as case management, peer support, family support and living skills training were available within 15 days for approximately 87% of members in the sample.
+This represents an improvement from the 2019 QSR results (83%). - Accessibility to both peer support and supported housing services decreased seven and nine percent respectively since the 2019 QSR. - Similar to last year, the services least available within 15 days were supported housing and supported employment. - 50% of the respondents reported that supported housing services required more than 30 days to access.
+This is an improvement of 6% from the 2019 QSR results.

-Table 6 - Percentage of Individuals Receiving Services within 15 5.
-30 and greater than 30 days
+Table 6 - Percentage of Individuals Receiving Services within 15, 30 and greater than 30 days